magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!--- MC-35783-->

-*  Magento now displays the `You have no items in your shopping cart` message in the minicart as expected when a shopper removes the only item in their cart.
+*  Magento now displays the `You have no items in your shopping cart` message in the mini cart as expected when a shopper removes the only item in their cart.
 Previously, cart data was not updated for 'checkout/cart/removeFailed' when a shopper removed the single item, and Magento displayed this message: `1 product requires your attention`.

 <!--- MC-36088-->